 3. I encourage my ladies to challenge the abdomen on exhale ONLY as they begin their programs.
 Exhale is the position of closure of the abdomen, or it should be.
 The abdomen comes together and moves in on exhale: a closed fly.
 This is a great position for a challenge or load!!
 By contrast, on inhale the abdomen should open or give to allow for the breath in.
 Please don’t challenge your abdomen then!
 Also, please don’t hold your breath on any exertion.
 This added pressure from the inside opens your fly and then the added load of the exertion will further separate the opening.

 4. I teach my ladies to “blow before you go” .
 This cue is meant to encourage them to start the exhale BEFORE the exertion begins.
-This kicks up the deep stabilizer muscles (pelvic floor and TA, see a clip), approximates the abdomen, all before the exertion begins.
+This kicks up the deep stabilizer muscles (pelvic floor and TA, see a clip), fascial tension, and approximates the abdomen, all before the exertion begins.
 Your center is prepared for loading, and the diastasis is protected.
 Continuing the exhale throughout the exertion will help to maintain diastasis closure throughout the activity.

 Ok ladies!
 Check your fly!
 Pursue integrative ideas for a whole body solution to your diastasis (Like this).
 Oh, and watch for toilet paper on your heel, too.